ypar/chrbrolab/README.md

-If you have any questions / suggestions, etc., contact me or open an issue / pull request.
-I will try to get back to you.
+If you have any questions / suggestions, etc., contact me or open an issue.
+I may get back to you.